Proofreading and Editorial Skills Correspondence Course

 - An optional module on on-screen proofreading and copy-editing, with fifty pages of detailed guidance on copy-editing and proofreading using free software, and tips for working on websites – a big growth area for freelance proofreaders and copy-editors.

 - In a hurry?
-With the Chapterhouse Proofreading and Editorial Skills Correspondence Course you could be qualified and earning up to £27 an hour working from home in just ten weeks.
+In just ten weeks with the Chapterhouse Proofreading and Editorial Skills Correspondence Course you could be qualified and earning up to £28.30* (SfEP suggested minimum rate, March 2018) an hour working from home.

 MEET A CHAPTERHOUSE STUDENT